-ookNot often a book is released, where I know upfront it’s going to be a good book.
-That was the case with the book from Michael Greger, M.D.
+I knew upfront this book is going to be a good book.
+The book ”How not to die’‘ by Michael Greger, M.D.
 He is a leading nutrition expert and the physician behind the non-profit website NutritionFacts.org.
 He is not only a walking encyclopedia when it comes to health and food, but he is truly gifted in the way he brings his knowledge to us via his website Nutrition Facts and videos (he uploaded more than thousand videos on nearly every aspect of healthy eating).
 So you can imagine he shares a lot of information in his new book ‘’How not to die’’.
 If you think you know a lot about food, read this book and I promise you will learn something new.
 It is the best guide on how to live longer and better and prevent diseases that many die from these days.

 “Our diet is the #1 cause of premature death and disability’’ – dr. Greger

 Michael Greger started Nutrition Facts because most doctors are never taught the impact healthy nutrition has on the course of illness.
 He says, in general, doctors simply aren’t paid for counseling people on how to take care of themselves.

 This book shows that a plant based diet doesn’t always equal a healthy diet.
 This book is all about healthy whole plant based foods.
 Healthy foods are not always interchangeable.
 A ‘’green’’ lettuce is not the same as a ‘’green’’ broccoli.
 Some foods have great nutrients not found in other foods.
 Sulforaphane for example, which can exclusively be found in cruciferous vegetables such as broccoli.
 You could eat only greens every day, but still not get any sulforaphane if you don’t eat something cruciferous.
 All plant foods are not created equal.